nitin27may/StretchTracker/docs/features.md

 # Features & Interface

-Stretch Reminder App provides a clean, intuitive interface designed to help you maintain healthy stretching habits with minimal disruption to your workflow.
+Stretch Tracker App provides a clean, intuitive interface designed to help you maintain healthy stretching habits with minimal disruption to your workflow.

 ## Main Window